xxsong5/image_to_klg/README.md

 # image_to_klg
-this is the code for co-fusion and elastic-fusion, which can convert images to klg file. enjoy it!
+This is the code for co-fusion and elastic-fusion, which can convert images to klg file. enjoy it! \\

+The main.cpp is an using example for tum rgbd datasets.